pedroamarall/rest-builder/basic-apps/README.md

 	1. Login to liferay.slack.com.

+	1. Verify that you are logged into the Slack app and not just the Slack website.
+The app will not be a Chrome tab.

 	1. Install Slack on your phone.
 Notice that messages that are sent from your phone and from the Slack app on your computer are synchronized.